ambika-subash/pvp-certification-explorer/README.md

 | **Full analysis** | `analysis.qmd` | The write-up: an overview of the register, the headline findings (including a Lorenz curve and Gini coefficient for private cotton ownership), and a detailed cotton case study covering ploidy, VCK enclosure, and EDV registrations. |

 Both pages source `R/prep_dashboard.R`, which is the single place data loading, colour palettes, the company-name deduplication logic, and the Gini function live.
-That way both pages always agree on the numbers.

 ---